earlgreyhot1701D/12-angry-rows/README.md

 - Prioritizing signal-bearing columns and ignoring unnecessary noise
 - Using regex + rule-based classification instead of complex models when appropriate

-Their structure informed the design of a resilient cleaning and transformation pipeline for messy, multi-year court data.
+Their structure informed our design of a resilient cleaning and transformation pipeline for messy, multi-year court data.

 ---